-I have been doing my “Rock Your Technical Interview” session for three years now.
+I have been doing my “Rock Your Technical Interview” session for four years now (since 2010).
 One of the questions I always get asked during the session is how to find a good recruiter.
 This is a hard question to answer.
-It’s like how to do find a good car sales person (since I say in my sessions that recruiters are like car sales people).
 This year I decided to add some tips to my conference session.
 Here is the #1 tip.

 Recruiters Must Meet You!